Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/cardinal-classic.typ

     - Us and 960Z fought over a positive corner.
 We both had a mobile goal with one ring.
     - We got our mobile goal placed in a positive corner while 53C scored a 4-ring mobile goal in the other positive corner.
     - We tried to go for wall stakes, but 960Y kept blocking us.
-    - In the last 15 seconds, we grabbed a 4-ring blue mobile goal and tried to place it in a negative corner, but it did not count because the mobile goal’s base did not break the plane of the corner.
+    - In the last 15 seconds, we grabbed a 4-ring blue mobile goal and tried to place it in a negative corner, but it did not count because the mobile goal's base did not break the plane of the corner.
     - One of our mobile goals did not count as in a positive corner because it was on top of a ring.